pyiron/actions/README.md

 ### `pip-check`

-Builds your environment with the `cached-mamba` action and then runs `pip check`.
+Builds your environment with the `cached-minforge` action and then runs `pip check`.

 ### `pyiron-config`